opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

   }
 ```

 Use this token filter in a custom analyzer called `autocomplete`.
-This analyzer uses the standard tokenizer to tokenize a string into individual terms, lowercases the terms, and then produces edge N-grams for each term using the `autocomplete_filter`.
+This analyzer tokenizes a string into individual terms, lowercases the terms, and then produces edge N-grams for each term using the above `autocomplete_filter`.

 ```json
 {